sdkbox-doc/en/src/apteligent/readme.md

     - true [default]
     - false

-> This flag determines wither Crittercism service monitoring is enabled at all.
+> This flag determines wither Apteligent service monitoring is enabled at all.

 - delay_sending_appload [bool]: